LeaskN/intro-to-js-v1/01-JavaScript-Basics/1-data-types-variables/1-variables/0-variables.md

 An important thing to remember is that JavaScript is **CASE-SENSITIVE**, which means a variable named `myShoes` is different than `myShoess`, and both are different than `myshoes`.

-Another thing to note: in these examples I've used semicolons at the end of each piece of code - this is not required in JavaScript.
+Another thing to note: in these examples we have semicolons at the end of each piece of code - this is not required in JavaScript.
 Read more about it [here](https://www.freecodecamp.org/news/lets-talk-about-semicolons-in-javascript-f1fe08ab4e53/#:~:text=The%20JavaScript%20parser%20will%20automatically,a%20%7D%20%2C%20closing%20the%20current%20block).
 We do generally use semicolons to [ensure JavaScript compiles properly](https://betterprogramming.pub/the-use-of-the-javascript-semicolon-843fd5e94d0e?gi=1e9ad625a395#:~:text=Semicolons%20are%20an%20essential%20part,other%20parts%20of%20the%20code.).
 The semicolons are read and used by the compiler (a [compiler](https://www.educba.com/javascript-compilers/) is a software that converts a high-level code scripted by developers to a low-level binary code in machine language which can be easily understood and executed by the processor and this process is called compilation or code compilation) to distinguish between separate statements so that statements do not leak into other parts of the code.

 ### ***Reassigning Variables And Synchronous Execution***
 JavaScript runs from the top-down, AKA synchronously (like how you read, from left to right top to bottom), so further down in your program, after you've declared a variable, you can **reassign** them.
 It's actually not as straightforward as this ([hoisting in JavaScript](https://www.w3schools.com/js/js_hoisting.asp)), but generally speaking this holds true. ***This is a common interview topic***